Early buildings of Wuhan University

 The early buildings of Wuhan University are one of the representatives of modern university architecture in China.
+The early buildings of Wuhan University have high architectural art, humanistic historical and scientific values, and the international symposium considers that these buildings are expected to become a new world cultural heritage.

 Due to their high historical, artistic, and scientific value, they were listed by the State Council of China on June 25, 2001, as the fifth batch of national key cultural relics protection units and the first batch of historical building complexes in Chinese university campuses, together with the early buildings of Tsinghua University and the Weiming Lake Yanyuan buildings of Peking University.

-The early buildings of Wuhan University have high architectural art, humanistic historical and scientific values, and the international symposium considers that these buildings are expected to become a new world cultural heritage.

-Building List
+Building list

 The early buildings of Wuhan University were mainly school buildings planned and designed at one time and built continuously on the Luojiashan campus between 1930 and 1936.
 There were 30 projects and 68 buildings in total, with a construction area of 78,596 square meters and a cost of 4 million silver yuan.
 In addition, some buildings from the 1940s and 1950s were also included.
 Such a huge construction activity is rare in the history of modern Chinese architecture.
 Now most of the buildings are well preserved and still in use.
 Among them, 15 sites and 26 buildings are listed as national key cultural relics protection units, with a construction area of 54,054.52 square meters.
 The basic information of these buildings is shown in the table below (area unit/square meter):